DEFRA/waste-carriers-engine/README.md

 Then install the dependencies with `bundle install`.

-## Seed data

-The renewals process relies on users being created as part of waste-carriers-frontend.
-You should not be able to create a new user as part of a renewal.

-However, you can seed the database with a test user so you can log in and access the features (this won't work in production).

-The seed script also creates registrations to test the renewals process with.

-Seed the databases with:

-`bundle exec rake db:seed`

 ## Testing the engine

 The engine is mounted in a dummy Rails 4 app (in /spec/dummy) so we can properly test its behaviour.